jcomeauictx/sourcebook/README.md

   something (I used a line of hyphens below, but a space might work as well) which prevents github (and possibly TeX as well) from incorporating text below the table into table cells.
+* Books with a large number of pages and listings of files with many lines may affect the margins.
+The margins specified by the geometry package `margin`, `hmargin` and `vmargin`, or `top`, `bottom`, `left`, and `right`, will not necessarily be honored.
+Adding what Amazon calls a "gutter" margin, and geometry calls `bindingoffset`, complicates matters further.
+The listings package puts line numbers into the margin space, so enough extra room needs to be allocated.
+Also, the "linewidth" specifier in the listings package will override the right margin.
+Finally, the margin calculated by clip.ps will chop the right border off listings if the linewidth is set too high.